 Tip off is scheduled for 1:00 p.m.
 CT on Friday, March 22.
 The game will be televised on ESPN2 and available on the WatchESPN streaming service.

 Rice is the underdog in Friday’s battle of Top 25 teams.
 FiveThirtyEight gives Rice a 14 percent chance of winning.
 5Dimes listed the Owls as 10.5 underdogs.
-The AP Poll has these two squads three spots apart, Marquette at No. 18 and Rice at No. 21.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+The AP Poll has these two squads three spots apart, Marquette at No. 18 and Rice at No. 21.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.